urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/07 Collections framework.md

   Comparable<T> interface
     Declares the int compareTo(object) method Comparator interface
-    Contains the int compare(object1, object2) method, which uses the boolean boolean Object.equals() method for comparation Comparation can be performed in one of the following ways Creating a lambda expression
+    Contains the int compare(object1, object2) method, which uses the boolean boolean Object.equals() method for comparison Comparation can be performed in one of the following ways Creating a lambda expression
     Creating an anonymous class implementing comparator interface